SpaceXpanse/Whitepaper/README.md

 - Developed on top of SpaceXpanse: Sol platform
 - Partly closed source /GSP and game logic/
-- Made in Unreal engine 5 and Vulkan
+- Made in Unreal Engine 5
-- Communication in real time / through deSoNet by invention of FTL communication principle/
+- In-game communication in real time /through deSoNet by invention of so-called FTL communication principle/
-- Voice-operated
+- Voice-operated gameplay
 - NFTs for ownership of land, objects and goods
 - Massive near-real economy
 - Decentralized AI for automatization of mining, defence and communication
 - Creation and customization of avatars
-- VR by mobile phones
+- VR gameplay by mobile phones
-- Possibility for real-time monitoring and editing of the gameplay /scenario injection/
+- Possibility for real-time monitoring and customization of the gameplay /scenario injection/

 #### The Voyagers Chapter
 Where users can explore the solar system and have access to limited missions /sandbox for the next chapter/